SentinelFi/build_35_submission/readme.md

 ### 📈 Ideas to Capture Market Share

 * Target flight insurance for major crypto events like Token2049, ETHDenver, and Devcon—where crypto-native travelers are highly concentrated.
 Explore partnerships with ETHGlobal to include our coverage in their “Hacker Pack” or “City Pack” offerings.
+Here's an example -  [Denver pack](https://ethglobal.com/packs/denver).

 * Form partnerships with travel platforms like Expedia to offer flight delay and weather-proof vacation insurance directly to travelers at the point of booking.